 Getting an Eyelid Lift (Eyelid Reduction) or Upper Blepharoplasty in your Twenties

-- see more clearly if the eyelid was sagging over the iris
+- See more clearly – If the eyelid was sagging over the iris.

-- reduce skin infections if sagging eyelid skin was becoming irritated or trapping environmental toxins or makeup
+- Reduce skin infections – If sagging eyelid skin was becoming irritated or trapping environmental toxins or makeup.

-- stop over-compensating for droopy eyelids (usually by raising one or both brows higher than normal, potentially leading to muscle asymmetry or an overactive brow response)
+- Stop over-compensating for droopy eyelids (usually by raising one or both brows higher than normal, potentially leading to muscle asymmetry or an overactive brow response)

 All surgery leaves a scar, including eyelid reduction or eyelid lift surgery.
 If you look closely, you may be able to see them on some patients.
 However, in the majority of patients, the scars are almost invisible.